monarch-initiative/mondo/docs/editors-guide/add-synonym.md

  ```
 Hey ontobot! apply:
- - create broad synonym 'ABCD' for CURIE:1234
+ - create broad synonym 'ABCD' for MONDO:0001234
 ```

 - Commands that are functional as of now:
-  - create broad synonym 'ABCD' for CURIE:1234
+  - create broad synonym 'ABCD' for MONDO:0001234
-  - create exact synonym 'ABCD' for CURIE:1234
+  - create exact synonym 'ABCD' for MONDO:0001234
-  - create narrow synonym 'ABCD' for CURIE:1234
+  - create narrow synonym 'ABCD' for MONDO:0001234
-  - create related synonym 'ABCD' for CURIE:1234
+  - create related synonym 'ABCD' for MONDO:0001234
-  - obsolete CURIE:1234 with replacement CURIE:4567
+  - obsolete MONDO:0001234 with replacement MONDO:0001234
-  - create node CURIE:99999 'label of the node'
+  - create class MONDO:0001234 'label of the class'
-  - rename CURIE:1234 from 'old label' to 'new label'
+  - rename MONDO:0001234 from 'old label' to 'new label'